NRG Esports: Valorant

 On September 14, 2023, s0m announced his departure after his nearly three-year stint with NRG, opting to pursue streaming in the meantime.
 On September 19, 2023, FNS announced his departure, believing he was no longer a "correct fit" for the roster and likewise pursuing streaming.
 On October 11, 2023, ardiis was signed to Natus Vincere, reuniting with his teammates from 2022.
 On December 23, 2023, NRG announced the signing of 2023 Valorant Champions winners Max “Demon1” Mazanov and Ethan “Ethan” Arnold, as well as Jimmy "Marved" Nguyen who also competed under the OpTic Gaming core.
 Following underwhelming results, Demon1 was moved to the bench and Marved was released from the roster.
 On May 30, 2024, NRG announced the re-signing of FNS and s0m for the remainder of VCT Americas Stage 2.
 NRG did not qualify for playoffs, ending their season.

 On July 16, 2024, NRG released Victor and Chet, and Demon1 was brought back into the starting roster.
 On September 3, 2024, NRG announced crashies' unrestricted free agency.
 On October 10, 2024, NRG officially announced Andrew "Verno" Maust from Oxygen Esports, Adam "mada" Pampuch from Moist x Shopify, and coach Malkolm "Bonkar" Rench from Oxygen Esports to the roster, who will compete alongside the core of FNS, s0m, and Ethan.

 On February 16th, 2025, NRG announced that they would be moving coach Bonkar and player Verno to the reserve roster for the remainder of the 2025 season.
 The same day, they announced the arrival of Brock "brawk" Somerhalder and coach Michael "MikesHD" Hockom to the active roster in place of Verno and Bonkar, to compete alongside the rest of the active core.
 On March 19, 2025, NRG announced the departure of Verno from the organization.

+In October 2025, NRG won Champions 2025.
+NRG was nominated for "Best Esports Team" at The Game Awards 2025, but did not win; brawk was also unsuccessfully nominated as "Best Esports Athlete".